fj-navarro/frontiers_blog/content/posts/the-value-of-ethics-as-a-driver-of-business-transformation/index.md

 ---
 title: The Value of Ethics as a Driver of Business Transformation
-date: "2023-07-28"
+date: "2023-06-28"
+description: The ethical considerations that arise from deep business transformation often go unnoticed by transformational leaders.
+However, ethical behavior in business transformation plays an increasingly important role, since it can provide new perspectives to understand both the transformation processes themselves and the new impacts that are emerging.
-imageAltAttribute: Ethics in Business Transformation
+imageAltAttribute: The Value of Ethics in Business Transformation
-image: images/230708_evolutionary.png
+image: images/the-value-of-ethics.jpg
+tags:
+- Ethics
 ---

 The ethical considerations that arise from deep business transformation often go unnoticed by transformational leaders, not to say by the ICT industry.
 However, ethical behavior in business transformation (and in complex decision-making environments) plays an increasingly important role, since it can provide new perspectives to understand both the transformation processes themselves and the new organizational and social impacts that are emerging.